mattermost-community/mattermost-plugin-autotranslate/README.md

     2. In Mattermost, go to the System Console -> Plugins -> Management
     3. Upload the plugin
 2. Spin up Amazon Translate https://aws.amazon.com/translate/
-3. In Mattermost, go to System Console -> Plugins -> Mattermost Translate
+3. In Mattermost, go to System Console -> Plugins -> Autotranslate
         * Fill in the AWS Access Key ID, Secret Access Key and Region
 4. Enable the plugin
-    * Go to System Console -> Plugins -> Management and click "Enable" underneath the Mattermost Translate plugin
+    * Go to System Console -> Plugins -> Management and click "Enable" underneath the Autotranslate plugin
 6. Test it out
-    * In Mattermost, run the slash command `/translate on` and see if `Translate` option becomes available at dropdown menu of a post.
+    * In Mattermost, run the slash command `/autotranslate on` and see if `Translate` option becomes available at dropdown menu of a post.

 ## Developing